EBS 올림포스 영어독해 기본1 (22개정) 4강

 Nothing about an organization’s strategy or business ____ is sacrosanct.

-They represent the core element of the culture and ____ unchanging soul of the organization.
+They represent the core element of the culture and the unchanging soul of ____ organization.

 We learn ____ these cases that retaining principles and values during the process of change is not only possible but necessary to provide an anchor.